AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 ### Streaming Upserts high-level workflow

+Streaming Upserts in [!DNL Data Prep] works as follows:

-* You must create and enable a dataset for [!DNL Profile] consumption;
+* You must first create and enable a dataset for [!DNL Profile] consumption.
+See the guide on [enabling a dataset for [!DNL Profile]](../catalog/datasets/enable-for-profile.md) for more information;
-* If identity stitching is required, then you must create an additional dataset **with the same schema** as the dataset that you created and enabled for [!DNL Profile];
+* If [!DNL Identity Stitching] is required, then you must also create an additional dataset **with the same schema** as your [!DNL Profile] dataset;
-* A dataflow must be created to map your incoming request to the [!DNL Profile] dataset;
+* Once your dataset(s) are prepared, you must create a dataflow to map your incoming request to the [!DNL Profile] dataset;
 * Next, you must update the incoming request to include the necessary headers.
 These headers define:
-  * The data operation that is needed to be performed with [!DNL Profile]: Create and Merge;
+  * The data operation that is needed to be performed with [!DNL Profile]: `create` and `merge`;
-  * The optional identity operation to be performed with [!DNL Identity Service]: Create.
+  * The optional identity operation to be performed with [!DNL Identity Service]: `create`.

 ### Configuring the identity dataset

-If identity stitching is required, then you must create and pass an additional dataset in the incoming payload.
-The identity dataset must meet the following criteria:
+If [!DNL Identity Stitching] is required, then you must create and pass an additional dataset in the incoming payload.
+When creating an identity dataset, you must ensure that the following requirements are met:

 * The identity dataset must have its associated schema as the [!DNL Profile] dataset.
 A mismatch of schemas may lead to inconsistent system behavior;
 * However, you must ensure that the identity dataset is different from the [!DNL Profile] dataset.
 If the datasets are the same, then data will be treated as "overwrite" and not as upsert;